LDNGuide

 Where To Eat When You're Visiting London

-Coming to London for the first time ever is exciting and intimidating.
+Coming to London for the first time is exciting and intimidating.
 Let us take some of the pressure off by suggesting where to eat.

 A spread of Italian dishes like spaghetti and meatballs on a marble-look table.